SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/rsyslog.md

 In this example, the syslog header is: `<14>1 2022-03-24T14:33:36.738171+01:00 DESKTOP-XXXXXXX Microsoft-Windows-Sysmon 5504 LOG [SEKOIA@53288 intake_key="DO_NOT_CHANGE"]`

-Corresponding to what was requested in the template "SEKOIAIOTesting": `<%pri%>1 %timestamp:::date-rfc3339% %hostname% %app-name% %procid% LOG [SEKOIA@53288 intake_key=\"DO_NOT_CHANGE\"]`
+It corresponds to what was requested in the template "SEKOIAIOTesting": `<%pri%>1 %timestamp:::date-rfc3339% %hostname% %app-name% %procid% LOG [SEKOIA@53288 intake_key=\"DO_NOT_CHANGE\"]`

+!!!note
-> More information about the syslog properties can be found [here](https://www.rsyslog.com/doc/master/configuration/properties.html).
+	More information about the syslog properties can be found [here](https://www.rsyslog.com/doc/master/configuration/properties.html).

-- Find unique information to isolate this particular technology
+6. Find unique information to isolate this particular technology

 In this example, "DESKTOP-XXXXXXX" or "Microsoft-Windows" information is precious.

-> The `hostname`, `app-name` or `syslogtag` in the syslog headers are often used to determine to which intake the log should be forwarded.
+The `hostname`, `app-name` or `syslogtag` in the syslog headers are often used to determine which intake the log should be forwarded to.

-> The comparison operators such as `contains`, `isequal` or `startswith` are most of the time used to link a syslog property to a value in the event log, in the `if` confition that will be used in the next paragraph.
+The comparison operators such as `contains`, `isequal` or `startswith` are most of the time used to link a syslog property to a value in the event log, in the `if` condition that will be used in the next paragraph.

-> The `$hostname` in the `if condition` refers to the `%hostname%` value in the syslog header.
+The `$hostname` in the `if condition` refers to the `%hostname%` value in the syslog header.
 Indeed, depending of your network, the syslog `%hostname%` can be an FQDN, an IP address (with or without NAT) or the real Hostname of the source machine.

-- Comment the lines of the file "/etc/rsyslog.d/00-testing.conf"
+7. Comment the lines of the file "/etc/rsyslog.d/00-testing.conf"

 ```bash
 # template(name="SEKOIAIOTesting" type="string" string="<%pri%>1 %timestamp:::date-rfc3339% %hostname% %app-name% %procid% LOG [SEKOIA@53288 intake_key=\"DO_NOT_CHANGE\"] %msg%\n")
 # *.* /var/log/testing.log;SEKOIAIOTesting
 ```

--  Restart the Rsyslog service and check its status
+8. Restart the Rsyslog service and check its status

 ```bash
 sudo systemctl restart rsyslog.service && sudo systemctl status rsyslog.service
 ```

-- Remove the "/var/log/testing.log" file
+9. Remove the "/var/log/testing.log" file

 ```bash
 sudo rm /var/log/testing.log